- Aerospace Home

-The Aerospace Engineering Department in the College of Engineering at California State Polytechnic University, Pomona (Cal Poly Pomona) invites applications at the assistant- or associate-professor level for a tenure-track faculty position beginning September 2012 or January 2013.
+The Aerospace Engineering Department in the College of Engineering at California State Polytechnic University, Pomona (Cal Poly Pomona) invites applications at the assistant professor level for a tenure-track faculty position beginning September 2014/Fall quarter.

-The Position: The new faculty member will teach a broad range of undergraduate and graduate courses in aerospace engineering with primary responsibility in the following areas: aerospace structures, finite-element analysis and mechanics of composite materials.
-A strong interest in curriculum development, static and dynamic computer-based analysis and design (such as NASTRAN), design of aircraft and spacecraft structures, laboratory development in our B.S. and M.S. programs, pursuing grants and supervising student research are required.
+The Position: The new faculty member will teach a broad range of undergraduate and graduate courses in aerospace engineering with primary responsibility in one or more of the following areas: aerospace structures, finite-element analysis, mechanics of composite materials, astronautics, propulsion, aero-thermo-fluid-dynamics and design.
+A strong interest in curriculum development, static and dynamic computer-based analysis, aerospace design, laboratory development in our B.S. and M.S. programs, pursuing grants and supervising student research are required.
 Advising students in curriculum and club matters, Senior Projects and Senior Design, Master’s theses, as well as serving on Department, College and University committees are also required.
 Candidates will also be expected to maintain currency in their fields and integrate new developments into the Department curriculum and incorporate a global perspective.
 Involvement in professional activities is also expected.
 Applicants whose work incorporates a global perspective and a commitment to diversity in higher education are particularly encouraged to apply.